6 Must-Have XML Add-ons and Integration Tools for Better Productivity

 Overall, XQuery is a powerful tool for querying and manipulating XML and other structured data, and it is widely used in a variety of applications.

-What is XML Schema?
+What are XML Schema?

 XML Schema is a language used for describing the structure and content of XML documents.
 It is used to validate and define the rules for XML documents, ensuring that they conform to a specific structure and format.